Skip to content

 At first, Mrs. A used showering to distract herself from trauma-related thoughts.
 But her showering eventually developed key features of OCD such as having to be done in a specific, ritualistic manner.

 Furthermore, she eventually stopped using showering to distract herself from her thoughts and instead began using them to reduce anxiety.
-Similarly, she began avoiding triggers that lead to her feeling the need to complete her showering compulsion.
+Similarly, she began avoiding triggers that led to her feeling the need to complete her showering compulsion.

-Mrs. A meets criteria for trauma-related OCD.
+Mrs. A meets the criteria for trauma-related OCD.

 Secondary Service Connection for OCD